MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

-1. Install the 1-wire sensor to the Pi's GPIOs as pictured at the top of this page.
+1. Physically install the 1-wire sensor to the Pi's GPIOs as pictured at the top of this page.
+If you're using a bare sensor without the handy plug-in board, you'll most likely need to do some simple electronic circuit setup to get rolling.
+We're not covering that here, so I'm assuming you've got that side of things sorted.
 2. Boot up the Pi and enable 1-Wire using the following command:
 ```bash
 sudo dtoverlay w1-gpio